-- (a) This Subpart establishes the procedure for the approval of repair design. - (b) A 'repair' means elimination of damage and/or restoration to an airworthy condition following initial release into service by the manufacturer of any product, part or appliance. - (c) Elimination of damage by replacement of parts or appliances without the necessity for design activity shall be considered as a maintenance task and shall therefore require no approval under this Part. - (d) Reserved
+- (a) This Subpart establishes the procedure for the approval of repair design. - (b) This Subpart defines standard repairs that are not subject to an approval process under this Subpart. - (c) A 'repair' means elimination of damage and/or restoration to an airworthy condition following initial release into service by the manufacturer of any product, part or appliance. - (d) Elimination of damage by replacement of parts or appliances without the necessity for design activity shall be considered as a maintenance task and shall therefore require no approval under this Part. - (e) Reserved

-GM 21.A.431(a) Scope
+GM 21.A.431A(a) Scope

-Manuals and other instructions for continued airworthiness (such as the Manufacturers Structural Repair Manual, Maintenance Manuals and Engine Manuals provided by the holder of the type-certificate, supplemental type-certificate, design approval or TSO authorisation as applicable) for operators, contain useful information for the development and approval of repairs.
+Manuals and other instructions for continued airworthiness (such as the Manufacturers Structural Repair Manual, Maintenance Manuals and Engine Manuals provided by the holder of the type-certificate, supplemental type-certificate, or APU TSO authorisation as applicable) for operators, contain useful information for the development and approval of repairs.